Phonograph record: Acoustic recording

-Early recordings were made entirely acoustically, the sound was collected by a horn and piped to a diaphragm, which vibrated the cutting stylus.
+Early recordings were made entirely acoustically: sound was collected by a horn and piped to a diaphragm, which vibrated the cutting stylus.
 Sensitivity and frequency range were poor, and frequency response was irregular, giving acoustic recordings an instantly recognizable tonal quality.
 A singer almost had to put their face in the recording horn.
 A way of reducing resonance was to wrap the recording horn with tape.

-Even drums, if planned and placed properly, could be effectively recorded and heard on even the earliest jazz and military band recordings.
-The loudest instruments such as the drums and trumpets were positioned the farthest away from the collecting horn.
+Even drums, if placed properly, could be effectively recorded and heard on even the earliest jazz and military band recordings.
+The loudest instruments, like drums and trumpets, were positioned further away from the collecting horn.
 Lillian Hardin Armstrong, a member of King Oliver's Creole Jazz Band, which recorded at Gennett Records in 1923, remembered that at first Oliver and his young second trumpet, Louis Armstrong, stood next to each other and Oliver's horn could not be heard.
-"They put Louis about fifteen feet over in the corner, looking all sad."
+"They put Louis about 15 ft over in the corner, looking all sad."